-- a) the total weight of persons on board 450 kg (the default mass of an adult is 75 kg and of a child 37,5 kg) - b) consumable liquids (fresh water, fuel etc.) in portable tanks 68 kg
+- a) the total weight of persons on board 450 kg (the default mass of an adult is 75 kg and of a child 37,5 kg) - b) consumable liquids (fuel) in fixed tanks 68 kg - c) personal equipment (e.g. camping equipment) 50 kg recommended load.

-When loading the craft, never exceed the maximum recommended load.
 Always load the craft carefully and distribute loads appropriately to maintain design trim (approximately level).
 Avoid placing heavy weights high up.